OPENAIRINTERFACE/openair-hss/CONTRIBUTING.md

 ## Continuous Integration process ##

 1. You push your modified code with the new branch onto our [official GitHub repository](https://github.com/OPENAIRINTERFACE/openair-hss).
-   a.
-Please make the name of the branch explicit and short.
+    -  Please make the name of the branch explicit and short.
 2. You create a pull request from the [dedicated web page](https://github.com/OPENAIRINTERFACE/openair-hss/pulls).
-   a.
-The `target` (`base` in the web-page) branch **SHALL be `develop`**.
+    -  The `target` (`base` in the web-page) branch **SHALL be `develop`**.
-   b.
-The `source` (`compare` in the web-page) branch is your branch.
+    -  The `source` (`compare` in the web-page) branch is your branch.
 3. Our Continuous Integration (CI) process will be triggered automatically on your proposed modified code and check the validity.
-   a.
-Check build
+    -  Check build
-   b.
-Check some formatting rules
+    -  Check some formatting rules
-   c.
-Run a bunch of tests
+    -  Run a bunch of tests
 4. If at least one of these steps fails, you will have to push corrections onto your source branch.
-   a.
-The step 3. will be again automatically triggered on this new commit.
+    -  The step 3. will be again automatically triggered on this new commit.
-   b.
-Please wait that your run is finished before committing and pushing new modifications on your source branch.
+    -  Please wait that your run is finished before committing and pushing new modifications on your source branch.
-   c.
-That will allow fairness on the CI usage to other contributors.
+    -  That will allow fairness on the CI usage to other contributors.
 4. When this automated process passes, one of our CI administrators will review your changes or assign a senior contributor to do a peer-review.
 5. Once the peer reviewer accepts your modification, one of our CI administrators will accept and merge your pull request
-   a.
-The CI will run again on the new `develop` branch commit.
+    -  The CI will run again on the new `develop` branch commit.
+    -  The source branch WILL be deleted by one of our CI administrators.